 Clozaril; FazaClo; Versacloz

-- This drug may lower the ability of the bone marrow to make white blood cells.
+- This drug may lower the ability of your bone marrow to make white blood cells.
 This can lead to very bad and sometimes deadly infections.
-Give this drug to your child only if his/her health problem has not been helped by other drugs or if your child has planned to harm him/herself in the past and has a chance of doing it again.
-Your child will need to have his/her blood work checked before care, during care, and for at least 4 weeks after this drug is stopped.
-Do what the doctor tells you about blood tests while your child is taking this drug.
+You will need to have your blood work checked before, during, and after treatment is stopped.
+Do what the doctor tells you about blood tests while taking this drug.

 - You may only get this drug through a special program.
 Talk with your doctor.